2nd Floor of Union

 *BW reserves the right to modify the itinerary, program dates, and fees associated with the program

 Students are required to submit a non-refundable $300 deposit as part of their application process to reserve their space in the program.
-The remainder of the program fee will be added to your BW bill in spring 2015.
+The remainder of the program fee will be added to your BW bill in Spring 2017.

 Based on financial need, students may be eligible for the Study Abroad grant.
-See Explorations for more information.
+See Study Abroad Center for more information.

-What's Included: Tuition, airfare, lodging, transportation, breakfast every day, dinner with group first day, theatre tickets and museum fees.
+What's Included: Tuition, airfare, lodging, ground transportation, breakfast every day, group dinners, 3 tours, 8 performances, and museum fees.